Float the San Juan

-Yes, we return to campus by Thursday evening.
-This is perfect timing for checking in to New Student and/or Family Orientation.
+Yes, we will return to campus on Thursday afternoon.
+This is perfect timing for moving into your room and checking in to New Student and/or Family Orientation.

 When and where can I meet my family upon returning?

-Any family or friends joining for move-in or Orientation can meet you upon your return and after equipment clean-up.
-Campus return times will be in the late afternoon on Thursday.
-You will be notified of your return time prior to Peak beginning.
+Any family or friends joining for Orientation can meet you upon your return and after equipment clean-up.
+We will return to campus in the late afternoon on Thursday.

 How many students are on Peak?

 Float the San Juan consists of 20 incoming students and several student leaders.

 If I’m over 21, can I bring marijuana or alcohol?